smansu4/snake-game/README.md

 - Press 'Enter' to start, pause, and restart game
 - Use the arrow keys on the keyboard to move snake
-- Press 'T' to change color theme
+- Press 'T' to change color main.java.main.java.com.smansu4.theme
 - To exit, close game window

 #### Single Player: